zahraemourid/zahraemourid/README.md

 💻 What I Do:

-Programming Languages: Proficient in Python, JavaScript, Java, C, Kotlin, PHP, and Assembly.
+Programming Languages: Proficient in Python, JavaScript, Java, C, Kotlin, CPP, PHP, and Assembly.
 I enjoy solving complex problems and building efficient solutions.
 Web Development: Skilled in HTML, CSS, JavaScript, and frameworks like Angular.
 I create dynamic, responsive, and user-friendly websites and applications.
 Backend Development: Experienced with Spring Boot for developing robust and scalable backend systems.
 Database Management: Knowledgeable in MySQL, Oracle PL/SQL, and NoSQL databases.
 I handle data storage, retrieval, and optimization effectively.